dylanroscover/Embody/README.md

 # :label: Embody
 ### Externalize TouchDesigner components and scripts
 #### :floppy_disk: TouchDesigner 2022.31030 (Windows)
-#### :floppy_disk: version 4.2.59
+#### :floppy_disk: version 4.2.75
 ## :notebook_with_decorative_cover: Overview
+TouchDesigner stores project networks in a binary format, `.toe` (TouchDesigner environment file).
+For collaborative and source control workflows, this format has significant limitations.
+One can always save external `.tox` (TouchDesigner external component) files of any COMP in their network, as well as a plethora of text-based formats of DATs in their network (such as `.py`, `.glsl` and `.json`).
+However, these processes can quickly become repetitive and cumbersome to maintain as your network grows.

-Embody provides simple yet robust externalization for TouchDesigner projects.
-Any COMP or DAT operator in your project can be tagged with the tap of a simple shortcut (pressing `y` twice) to automatically externalize it.
+Embody is a management system for creating and maintaining comprehensive externalizations throughout your toe  network.
+Any COMP or DAT operators (OPs) in your project can be tagged for externalizing with the tap of a simple shortcut (pressing `y` twice while the OPs are selected).
+Then whenever you save your project (`ctrl-s` or `ctrl-alt-u` to avoid editing the toe), Embody will automatically externalize the OPs to a folder structure that matches your network, and keep them updated as you iterate.

-Embody includes a manager UI which lists your externalized files and info about them.
 Simply drag and drop Embody from the `/release` folder into your project to get started!

 <img src='https://raw.githubusercontent.com/dylanroscover/Embody/master/img/screenshot1.jpg'>

 ## :page_with_curl: Defaults
-By default this component will open in Disabled mode and have no effect on your project.
-The default externalization Folder is `lib`, which should reside in a folder relative to your project toe (inside `project.folder`).
+On creation Embody will prompt you to either re-initialize itself or keep it's last saved state.
+Typically you will want to re-init it for new networks.
+The default externalization Folder is `lib`, which usually resides in a folder relative to your project toe (inside `project.folder`).
+This can be set to any folder you want.
+When changed, Embody disables itself, removes it's previous externalization folder, and creates the new externalization folder structure.

-Embody automatically uses the same folder structure as your network for externalizing files.
+Embody replicates your toe network structure for its external files.
+Each COMP in your toe network is treated as a folder.
+So if you externalize COMP `base2`, which exists inside of COMP `base1`, the external file path will be: `lib/base1/base2.tox`.
+Only COMPs that contain externalizations will be created as folders.

 ## :label: Getting Started
 1. Add an externalization tag to any supported OP type.
 The simplest way to do this is to select your current operator (the green box around it, not yellow) and press `ctrl - alt - t`, and Embody will add the correct tag you specified in the Setup custom par page.
+Multiple OPs may be selected at a time.

 The following OPs are supported:
 > - COMP